omar1593321/MongoDB-Docker-Setup/README.md

 Mongo Express provides a convenient web interface for managing your MongoDB instance.
 To access it: http://localhost:8081 to manage your MongoDB instance.

 Here, you can view and manage your databases, collections, and documents.
-The interface will prompt you for the credentials you set up in the docker-compose.yml file (admin and password by default).
+The interface will prompt you for the credentials you set up in the docker-compose.yml file (admin and pass by default).

 ## Verify the MongoDB Connection